vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 The second method of estimating the per user additive factor I tried was as follows: apply gradient boosting to fit trees until reaching an early stopping criterion, calculate the per-user mean error on the training data, subtract that from the training log-likes, start over, and repeat.
 In this iterative way, the per user additive factor can be estimated.
 This process produces a 58.0% accuracy -- comparitavely quite good! -- although the training time is very long, as it must fit a boosted gradient tree model several times over.

 Essentially, we have taken the standard gradient boosting algorithm and wrapped it in a gradient descent on the per-user mean.
 This first implementation subtracted the entire user mean on each step -- a very naive form of gradient descent that attempts to finish everything in one jump.
-By decreasing this learning rate 0.5, a 58.9% accuracy can be achieved, and by reducing it even further,
+By decreasing this learning rate, a slightly better 58.1% accuracy can be achieved.

 <img src="/images/fulls/social-interest/ml/boosted_scatter_user_dep.png" class="chart image">